Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives: Methodology

 \textbf{Cutting Seam Extraction in UV Space.} We then extract cutting seams directly from the UV mapping learned in the previous step.
 This process has three steps: \textit{(i) neighbor selection}, given a set of 3D surface points $P$ with their corresponding UV coordinates $Q$, the method determines whether each vertex lies on a seam by exploring its neighborhood.
 For each 3D point $p_i \in P$ with UV coordinate $q_i \in Q$, we first find its $N$ nearest neighbors in 3D, denoted $\{p_{i,j}\}_{j=1}^{N}$, with corresponding UV coordinates $\{q_{i,j}\}_{j=1}^{N}$. \textit{(ii) differentiable max UV distance computation,} we then (similar to \citet{FlexPara}) compute the maximum UV distance between $q_i$ and its neighbors:

 Next, we define a threshold $\tau$ based on the UV domain size.
 Specifically, we compute the bounding square of the UV map with side length $L(Q)$, and set $\tau = \tau_\text{scale} \cdot L(Q)$ where $\tau_\text{scale}$ is a constant (e.g., $0.1$ by default).
-However, this maximization is not inherently differentiable, so we introduce mathematical modifications to ensure differentiability during the learning process.
+The intuition behind Eq.~\ref{seam_extraction_formula} is that, during training, at each iteration we must identify the cutting-seam (boundary) points in UV space in order to evaluate their ambient occlusion values and then compute the visibility-aware loss in Eq.~\ref{AO_loss}.
+Minimizing this loss encourages the model to learn UV parameterizations whose seams lie in less-visible (low-AO) regions.
+Eq.~\ref{seam_extraction_formula} provides a mechanism for detecting these seam points.
+Rather than locating seams directly on the 3D mesh, we detect them in the UV domain based on how local neighborhoods deform during unwrapping.
+Specifically, for each 3D vertex we know both its 3D coordinates and its corresponding UV coordinates at the current iteration.
+Therefore, we examine the 3D neighbors of each vertex and compare their mapped UV positions.
+If a pair of vertices are close neighbors on the 3D surface but become separated by more than a threshold distance in UV space, this indicates that the surface has been cut between them.
+We therefore mark such UV points as seam (boundary) points.
+This criterion is grounded in the fact that any valid unwrapping must introduce discontinuities (i.e., seams): vertices that are adjacent on the 3D surface become far apart in the UV plane after the mesh is cut open.
+Eq.~\ref{seam_extraction_formula} formalizes this idea by detecting precisely those locations where this large separation occurs.
+However, this maximization problem in Eq.~\ref{seam_extraction_formula} is not inherently differentiable, so we introduce mathematical modifications to ensure differentiability during the learning process.
 Specifically, instead of a hard decision, we assign each vertex a differentiable \textit{soft seam membership} score: $s_i = \sigma\big(\beta \, (\eta_i - \tau)\big)$ where $\sigma(\cdot)$ is the sigmoid function and $\beta$ controls the sharpness of the transition.
 The maximization problem can then be formulated as a differentiable function: where $\mathcal{N}_i^{N}$ denotes the $N$ nearest 3D neighbors in the 1-ring of vertex $i$, and $\gamma,\beta,\tau_{\mathrm{scale}}$ control the soft-max / sigmoid sharpness and threshold scale.
 With this formulation, vertices with $s_i$ close to $1$ are highly likely to lie on seams, while vertices with $s_i$ near $0$ are not.
 This procedure produces a soft mask $s \in [0,1]^V$ that marks the cutting seams in UV space and is used in the next step to compute the ambient occlusion loss on the seam vertices.